Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 Once all previous data cleaning techniques have been implemented, checking for NULL values will be the next endeavor.

-To check for NULL values we can check each column separately by the use of the query below.
+To check for NULL values, we can check each column separately by the use of the query below.

 [In]
 ``` sql //